 It is extremely important that you teach your dog these lessons while they are puppies!!!
-Good behavior becomes a habit if they are taught when they are young, and this will have a positive effect on both of your lives, making being ‘man’s best friend’ a lot easier for them.
-Puppy training is always a smart way to go when you want the message to really sink in for your dog so they really remember what is right and wrong.
+Good behavior becomes a habit if they are taught when they are very young, and this will have a positive effect on both of your lives, so that becoming 'best friends' is easier for both of you.

 Dogs have an elevated sense of smell and taste, making them sensitive to things that we don’t even notice such, as taste spray.
 Taste sprays are sprays made to taste disgusting to dogs, but to be un-noticeable to humans because of their sensitivity to taste.
 These sprays can be put all over your personal belongings to fend off your fuzzy little friend from chewing up your couch and clothes!

-My favorite option has always been puppy training your dog, simply taking them to a few lessons and having an instructor teach you how to handle your dog.
+And remember: puppy training doesn't have to last forever.
+Simply taking them to a few lessons and having an instructor teach you how to handle your dog can make a big difference!
 Dogs are like people in the way that we are alike, but have variations in the way we learn and comprehend different things.
 This makes a trainer sort of like your translator, showing you how your dog functions in the way they think and learn.